MaXFalstein/80Scan/README.md

     node 80scan.js --cidr 192.168.0.0/24 --needles needles.txt

-You can also search the header response for any needles.
-Note that you can not search both at the same time:
+You can search the header response for any needles.
+Note you cannot search both at the same time:

     node 80scan.js --cidr 192.168.0.0/24 --needles needles.txt --headers